-- The class teacher remains responsible for working with the pupil on a daily basis and will work closely with any teaching assistants, learning support assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - The Inclusion Manager will support the class teacher in the further assessment of the pupil's needs, in problem solving and advising on the effective implementation of support. - The class teacher is responsible for the daily implementation of the plan and will contribute to -
+- The Learning Plan will usually involve a contribution by parents/carers to reinforce learning at home, where possible. - Where appropriate, the Learning Plan will detail the support from other agencies and how this will support the pupil in achieving the desired outcomes. - Parents/carers will be involved in any discussion around the school providing their child with SEN Support. - If it is agreed that a pupil requires a Learning Plan all parties meet and develop the plan detailing the support which will bring about the next part of the cycle - - The class teacher remains responsible for working with the pupil on a daily basis and will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - The SENDCo will support the class teacher in the further assessment of the pupil's needs, in problem solving and advising on the effective implementation of support. - The class teacher is responsible for the daily implementation of the plan and will contribute to the review -